antgonzales/antgonzales.github.io/_posts/2020-05-26-how-to-test-data-fetching-components.md

 have made breaking changes to it's internals or it's API which will lead to false positives in our test suite.

-## How to test components using a GraphQL server
+## How to test components using Apollo Client with GraphQL

 ![Two red mail boxes against a brick wall in the UK](/assets/img/post-boxes-on-brick-compressed.jpg)